De Facto (band): History

-Break-up

 In 2001, the members of the band teamed up with bassist Eva Gardner and drummer Blake Fleming to form The Mars Volta.
-Despite this, De Facto continued to play numerous live shows in the following years.
+Despite this, De Facto continued to play live shows in the following years.
 During that time, Rodríguez-López met John Frusciante at one of the shows, and the two became friends; Frusciante once joined De Facto on stage as a guest guitarist.
-The band, however, did not put out any new material, and following the death of Jeremy Ward in May 2003 due to drug overdose, any future re-groupings of De Facto appeared highly unlikely.
+The band, however, did not put out any new material after 2001, and following the death of Jeremy Ward in May 2003 due to drug overdose.

 In a radio interview conducted by Radionica Colombia on October 28, 2008, Cedric Bixler-Zavala revealed that after returning from the South American leg of the current Mars Volta tour, new De Facto material might possibly be recorded.
 In the same interview, Bixler-Zavala also stated that he would be returning to the drums for the production.
 To date, it has not been confirmed if the sessions actually happened.

 Since 2001 the only new De Facto release was live footage from a January 3, 2001, show at The Smell, Los Angeles, included on the Gold Standard Laboratories DVD GSL Lab Results Vol. 1 Live in 2007.
 Rodriguez-Lopez, however, mentioned the possibility of releasing a documentary from the band's European tours, as well as previously unreleased tracks from Mario Caldato Jr. sessions.

 Ikey Owens died of a heart attack in 2014, while on tour with Jack White.

+In March 2024, more than 20 years after the band went on indefinite hiatus, Omar and Cedric played a surprise "reunion" show at the SXSW festival, a one-off promotional event that coincided with the North American premiere of the documentary Omar and Cedric: If This Ever Gets Weird.
+The band performed on the same night with Mogwai, an acclaimed Scottish post-rock band that likewise premiered a biographical documentary, If the Stars Had a Sound, at South by Southwest.
+Substituting for deceased members, Marcel Rodríguez-López appeared on keyboards, and Teri Gender Bender joined as a featured guest on background vocals.
+The band performed five original De Facto songs and four songs from Teri Gender Bender's discography.
+Another song titled, Lately, also appeared on the setlist but it is unclear if the song was actually played.